Berengaria of Castile: Early life

 Berengaria was born either in 1179 or 1180, in Burgos.
 She was the eldest daughter of King Alfonso VIII of Castile and his wife, Eleanor of England.
 She was the elder sister of Henry I of Castile and was named in honor of Alfonso VIII's grandmother Berengaria of Barcelona.
 Those who cared for the young infanta were generously rewarded.
-Her nurse, Estefanía, received land from Alfonso and Eleanor on her retirement in May 1181.
+Her nurse Estefanía received land from Alfonso and Eleanor on her retirement in May 1181.
 Another nurse, Elvira, received a similar retirement gift in 1189 at Berengaria's request.

-As the eldest child of King Alfonso and Queen Eleanor, who preferred to give birth to a son and therefore later king, Berengaria was the heir presumptive to the throne of Castile for several years because many of the children born later to the couple died shortly after birth or in early infancy.
-She became a greatly desired bride throughout Europe.
+As the eldest child of King Alfonso and Queen Eleanor, who preferred to give birth to a son and therefore later king, Berengaria was the heiress presumptive to the throne of Castile for several years because many of the children born later to the couple died shortly after birth or in early infancy.
+She became a greatly-desired bride throughout Europe.

 Berengaria's first engagement was agreed in 1187 when her hand was sought by Conrad, the fifth child of Holy Roman Emperor Frederick I Barbarossa.
 The next year, the marriage contract was signed in Seligenstadt, including a dowry of 42000 Maravedí.
 Conrad then marched to Castile, where in Carrión the engagement was celebrated and Conrad was knighted making him a servant of his new lord, Alfonso.
-Berengaria's claim to the throne was based in part on documentation in the treaty and marriage contract, which specified that she would inherit the kingdom after her father or any childless brothers who may come along.
+Berengaria's claim to the throne was based in part on documentation in the treaty and marriage contract, which specified that she would inherit the kingdom after her father or any childless brothers who might come along.
 Conrad would only be allowed to co-rule as her spouse, and Castile would not become part of the Empire.
-Furthermore, he was not allowed to claim the throne for himself in case of Alfonso's death but was obliged to defend and protect the kingdom until Berengaria arrived.
+Furthermore, he was not allowed to claim the throne for himself in case of Alfonso's death, but was obliged to defend and protect the kingdom until Berengaria arrived.
 The treaty also documented traditional rights and obligations between the future sovereign and the nobility.

 The marriage was not consummated because Berengaria was less than 10 years old.
 Conrad and Berengaria never saw each other again.
-By 1191,Berengaria requested an annulment of the engagement from the pope, influenced, no doubt, by third parties such as her grandmother Duchess Eleanor of Aquitaine, who was not interested in having a Hohenstaufen as a neighbor to her French fiefdoms.
+By 1191, Berengaria requested an annulment of the engagement from the pope, influenced, no doubt, by third parties such as her grandmother Duchess Eleanor of Aquitaine, who was not interested in having a Hohenstaufen as a neighbor to her French fiefdoms.
 Those fears were neutralized when Conrad was assassinated in 1196.